PoC-dev/as400-autodst/readme.txt

 What is it?
 ===========
-OS/400 V4 can't adjust to DST.
+OS/400 V4 - and earlier - can't automatically adjust to DST.
 Two times a year, the operator is required to do this adjustment by hand.
-Later releases finally learned to do that automatically.
+Later releases finally learned to do that without intervention.
 I've written two not very elegant ILE CL scripts to take over this duty, and relieve the operator from remembering to adjust the clock.

 They do a crude check with the QUTCOFFSET system variable to decide if adjustment is needed, or not.
 A date/time check is *not* done for determining